the-mentalist/logs-analysis/README.md

 Before running, please make sure that news database exists and psql should be installed.

 Files:
-	analyse.py - consist of Python2 code which connects to news database and extracts required responses response.png - screenshot of result of analyse.py
+	analyse.py - consist of Python2 code which connects to news database and extracts required responses. response.png - screenshot of result of analyse.py

 Note: analyse.py also involves views, since creation and deletion is already handled in this file so there is no requirement of external creation of any view